The Planet Rebels Journey

 “Ryver?
 Did any women stand against the Severing?”

 Across the library, the desk-high titanium hub spooled.
-Azure-blue lights ticked up its sides as luminescent nectoliquid fountained up from the center of its basin.
-The liquid twisted and coalesced, shaping into a blue sphere that floated above the hub and vibrated when the Ryver spoke.
-It had a deep, motherly voice, which was comforting when you needed to be soothed but annoying when it talked down to you.
+Azure-blue lights ticked up its sides as luminescent nectoliquid fountained from its basin.
+The liquid coalesced, shaping into a blue sphere that floated above the hub and vibrated when it spoke.
+Its deep, motherly voice could be comforting when you needed soothing, and annoying when it talked down to you.

 “There are no historical records of female opposition before, during, or after the Severing, Miss Xandra.
 It did not happen.”